Business Climate: Successful Companies Get Started and Thrive Here

 How Minnesota Ranks

-Minnesota ranks third in America’s Top States for Business.
-The North Star State’s best categories are Education and Quality of Life, grabbing the No. 2 spot for both.
-Minnesota has some of the best K–12 test scores in the nation.
+- Minnesota ranks sixth in CNBC America’s Top States for Business, 2018.
+The North Star State’s best categories are Quality of Life, Technology, Education and Infrastructure.

 - Minnesota was ranked as the seventh best state for businesses by 24/7 Wall St, 2018.
 The source reviewed nearly 50 measures of doing business.